kathbruten/Project-1/README.md

 The customer base that I will aim to attract with to this website are:
 * UK based, as this is the first website for a small company.
 * Families
+* First time Buyers
+* Individuals who are loooking to invest in their home
+* They want to buy a product that is made well and will last
+* They want to buy a product from a company that is sustainable and cares about running an ethical business

 ## Developer and business goals
 Designer goals are to create a website which runs smoothly, is efficient, visually appealling and helpful